ontola/libro/README.md

 - They are rendered using Link-lib, which deals with fetching the data and making it accessible to use in React.
 - Resources should not contain any styling of themselves.
 They are composed of Components.
 - Resources can be rendered in various context (i.e. in its own page, as a small list item or as a card in some list).
 We call such a context a **topology**.
 We have predefined a couple of topologies:
+  - **(default)** - The view that is used on the route, although some of the logic still resides in the route page.
-  - **CardPlain** - Show as a card, but without any children.
+  - **Collection** - Shown as a card with details and its most relevant properties.
-  - **Card** - Shown as a single card, often inside a collection of other cards.
-Often shows some name, description and various other data.
+  - **Row** - Shown as a single row inside a card with the most important details.
-  - **Row** - Shown as a single row inside a card.
+  - **Section** - Shown inside a card, but not as its own row.
-  - **ListItem** - Shown in some list.
-Is mostly nothing but a text string.
   - **Detail** - Shown as a small piece of metadata inside some other resource.
+  - **Parent** - Shown as its own card, mostly on top of a page.
   - **Inline** - A text to appear in some other text.
 Can be a link.
+- When naming your component, name them as `propertyTopology` and `TypeTopology`.
+For example: `nameCollection` or `MotionRow`.

 ### Creating a new interactive model
 *Warning: only use this for models that the user can modify or create.
 Use Link-lib for view-only models.*